AleksandrMatsko/pg-test-task-2024/README.md

 # Some info about service

 Service is used for running bash-scripts.
 You can interact with it by using endpoints:
-- `/api/v1/cmd` - POST for uploading command, GET for listing all command
+- `/api/v1/cmd` - POST for uploading command, GET for listing all commands
 - `/api/v1/{id}` - for getting more info about command with following id
 - `/api/v1/{id}/cancel` - for canceling script execution